-Our current processing time on retail orders is 5-8 business days and 8-12 business days on wholesale orders.
+Our current holiday processing time on retail orders is 5-10 business days and 10-15 business days on wholesale orders.
 Our business days are Monday-Friday.
 Thank you for choosing Dante's Doggy Delights!

 Puppy Training Advice That Will Change Your Life!